Soledad Miranda

 Eugénie de Sade

 Jess Franco finally cast Soledad as his star in Eugénie de Sade after giving her smaller parts in Count Dracula, Sex Charade, and Nightmares Come at Night.
 In Eugénie de Sade, Soledad is transformed from the classical victim of Count Dracula into a truly modern sadist.
 Franco based his screenplay on the Marquis de Sade's Eugenie de Franval, and it remains the closest any film has come to capturing the spiraling contradictions of Sadean philosophy, as well as the dry wit of the notorious author.
 In this movie, sex and death are inseparable.
 Soledad dominates and enriches the film; her coquettish behavior and enigmatic screen presence make it impossible to look away.
 She seems to spend half her screen time curled up with her knees to her chest, looking perfectly innocent, which makes her turn to the "dark side" all the more interesting.
 Franco himself appears throughout the film, whose storyline is told from Eugénie's deathbed as she recounts her tragic life to him.
 The film's last shot of him, looking mournfully down at the dead woman, is one of Franco's finest moments as both actor and director.
-A lush and haunting melodic score by Bruno Nicolai (who also composed the music for Count Dracula) adds to the beauty of this film, which was shot in Paris and Berlin.
+A lush and haunting melodic score by Bruno Nicolai adds to the beauty of this film, which was shot in Paris and Berlin.
 Franco said of Soledad, "I think she's very good in Eugénie, she's wonderful in Eugénie."
 Robert Monell was lucky enough to interview Paul Müller about the film: "Paul Müller informed me that the January 1970 shoot was in chaos over the lack of funds and the fact that the director was also filming at least one other project simultaneously, not to mention that there was no completed script, only last minute pages handed to the cast after Franco had scribbled them on set."
 Müller was a highly disciplined actor and Franco's working style made him unhappy.

 Soledad fans should see it because: This was Soledad’s first starring role in a Franco movie and one of her finest performances ever - both mystifying and complex as she and her stepfather commit their crimes.
 Is she an innocent girl or a sadistic killer?
 As it so happens, she is both.
 All Soledad fans, as well as Franco fans and Marquis de Sade fans, should see this movie.

-*Vampyros Lesbos (1970) (as Susann Korda)...Countess Nadine Carody
+*Vampyros Lesbos (1970) (as Susann Korda)...Countess Nadine Carody (aka Condesa Oskudar)

 Director: Jesús Franco